Coffee4Head/coffee4head.github.io/publications.md

 #### SEResnet Accelerator on SOC | *Verilog HDL, C++, Python, Shell; Vivado, VStudio*

-- Organized the acceleration flow of hardware and software co-design with the compiler<br>
+- Organized the acceleration flow of hardware and software co-design with the compiler

-- Deployed specific operations on programmable logic resource of SOC<br>
+- Deployed specific operations on programmable logic resource of SOC

 - Programmed and registered C++ operations on host CPU for simulation